heisenberg-hova/SpeakOut/README.md

 ## One sentence pitch
 Our team BBY31\
-is developing MyMind which is a web application\
+is developing SpeakOut which is a web application\
 to help people struggling with mental health problems\
 to provide professional help from our therapist specialist that can help improve their mental health\
 with guided therapy sessions.